top of page

 • The Get Permission Approach to Feeding

-We love attending professional development, and our list of postgraduate training is constantly growing.
+She loves attending professional development and her list of postgraduate trainings is constantly growing.

-Neurodiversity affirming practice is a strong interest for our team, and we are constantly developing our affirming and inclusive approach.
-We strive to meet clients where they are and to individualise our services to meet the needs of all kinds of brains and bodies, and are open to discussions about how we can keep growing to support our families better.
+We strive to offer neurodiversity-affirming and inclusive services, meeting clients and families where they are and individualising our approach to meet the needs of all kinds of brains and bodies.
 Here is some more information about neurodiversity affirming practice (https://www.livedexperienceeducator.com/blog/neurodiversityaffirmingpractice)from lived-experience advocate Sonny-Jane Wise.

 We are committed to providing a safe and equitable environment for a diverse range of families and clients.
 This includes supportive and affirming care for rainbow families and LGBTIQ children.